 After watching all Mr. Robot episodes, I somehow felt the need to buy an Amazon Echo and get introduced to Alexa.
 Luckily Amazon sent me an invite to buy Echo just a couple of days before Christmas and so I got the perfect gift for myself and an awesome reason to spend some time coding during the Christmas holidays.

-library to speed up my process of creating bots for Slack.
+After attending a talk at the GitHub Universe 2016 about Hubot, I felt the need to write a little Go library to speed up my process of creating bots for Slack.
 With hanu you can get started with the buzzword ChatOps in seconds.
-The final bot will be running on Heroku using a worker dyno, but of course this works fine on your local machine as well. -
+The final bot will be running on Heroku using a worker dyno, but of course this works fine on your local machine as well.

 Cobra is an awesome and widely used library and generator for Command Line applications written in Go.
 Together with goxc you can easily create a neat setup to get started with CLI interactions.